-At the ultracool end of the spectral sequence, the L, T and Y dwarfs exhibit spectra filled with large molecular absorption bands and atmospheres cool enough to form clouds.
-Of the 57 systems in the compositional benchmark sample listed in Table 1, ~ 75% are systems in which the UCD companion is an L-type dwarf, a spectral classification bounded by 1300 < $T{\rm eff}$ < 2200 K. This statistic is likely due to an observational bias as L dwarfs in the local region will be brighter, and therefore easier to identify, than T or Y dwarfs.
-However, this bias works in our favor in regard to calibrating and tuning atmospheric modelling of brown dwarfs due to the particularly cloudy photospheres of L dwarfs (Burningham et al. 2017; Suárez & Metchev 2022; Vos et al. 2023).
+therefore easier to identify, than T or Y dwarfs.
+However, this bias works in our favor, in regard to calibrating and tuning atmospheric modeling of brown dwarfs, due to the particularly cloudy photospheres of L dwarfs (Burningham et al. 2017; Suárez & Metchev 2022; Vos et al. 2023).

-Calamari et al. (2022) showed that the population of brown dwarfs modelled with retrievals have an anomalously high median C/O ratio (~ 0.79) which is shown to be inconsistent with the solar neighborhood, where the median C/O ratio for local F, G and K-type dwarfs is \sim 0.47 (Brewer et al. 2016).
-While we could consider that this is a real attribute of this sample of brown dwarfs, uniformly oxygen-depleted atmospheres suggests a systematic modelling error in the way clouds are accounted for, as oxygen-rich condensates are known to play a major role in atmospheres < 2200 K. Within the substellar population, the most abundant object choices for evaluating the influence of clouds are L and T dwarfs.
-T dwarfs are the more simplistic objects to approach given the relative lack of silicate clouds in the photosphere and dominance of methane gas.
+Calamari et al. (2022) showed that the population of brown dwarfs modeled with retrievals have an anomalously high median C/O ratio (~ 0.79), which is shown to be inconsistent with the solar neighborhood, where the median C/O ratio for local F, G, and K-type dwarfs is ~ 0.47 (Brewer et al. 2016).
+While we could consider that this is a real attribute of this sample of brown dwarfs, the uniformly oxygen-depleted atmospheres suggest a systematic modeling error in the way clouds are accounted for, as oxygen-rich condensates are known to play a major role in atmospheres < 2200 K. Within the substellar population, the most abundant object choices for evaluating the influence of clouds are L and T dwarfs.
+T dwarfs are the simpler objects to approach, given the relative lack of silicate clouds in the photosphere and dominance of methane gas.
 However, for the examination of oxygen sequestration and condensate species formation, it is useful to examine the more complex photospheres of L dwarfs.

-A notable feature of UCD atmospheres is condensate formation, not only theorized to exist (e.g. Lunine et al. 1986; Tsuji et al. 1996; Marley et al. 1999; Ackerman & Marley 2001; Lodders 2002, 2004; Kirkpatrick 2005) but also evidenced in observable mid-infrared spectra (Cushing et al. 2006; Suárez & Metchev 2022).
-As described in Kirkpatrick (2005), early L dwarfs near the M/L transition see the spectral line disappearance of TiO and VO as those molecules are sequestered into oxygen-bearing condensates (e.g., CaTiO3, Ca4Ti3O10, Ca3Ti2O7, Ti2O3, Ti3O5, Ti4O7).
-Related to titanium condensate chemistry are aluminum and calcium, which form condensates (i.e. Al2O3, CaAl12O19, CaAl4O7, Ca2Al2SiO7) at slightly higher temperatures than titanium, but similarly impact the availability of oxygen (Burrows & Sharp 1999; Allard et al. 2001; Lodders 2002; Lodders & Fegley 2002; Wakeford et al. 2017).
+A notable feature of UCD atmospheres is condensate formation, not only theorized to exist (e.g., Lunine et al. 1986; Tsuji et al. 1996; Marley et al. 1999; Ackerman & Marley 2001; Lodders 2002, 2004; Kirkpatrick 2005), but also evidenced in observable mid-infrared spectra (Cushing et al. 2006; Suárez & Metchev 2022).
+As described in Kirkpatrick (2005), early L dwarfs near the M/L transition see the spectral line disappearance of TiO and VO, as those molecules are sequestered into oxygen-bearing condensates (e.g., CaTiO3, Ca4Ti3O10, Ca3Ti2O7, Ti2O3, Ti3O5, and Ti4O7).
+Related to titanium condensate chemistry are aluminum and calcium, which form condensates (i.e., Al2O3, CaAl12O19, $CaAl_4O_7$, and $Ca_2Al_2SiO_7$) at slightly higher temperatures than titanium, but similarly impact the availability of oxygen (Burrows & Sharp 1999; Allard et al. 2001; Lodders 2002; Lodders & Fegley 2002; Wakeford et al. 2017).

-A similar phenomenon occurs with iron, magnesium and silicon at the transition into the mid-L (L4-L6) regime.
-The FeH and CrH absorption features that shape early- to mid-L spectra begin to weaken with the appearance of iron and magnesium-silicate clouds - most notably, forsterite (Mg_2SiO_4) and enstatite $(MgSiO_3)$, the Mg-rich endmembers of olivine and pyroxene, respectively (Burrows & Sharp 1999; Lodders & Fegley 2002, 2006a; Lodders 2010; Visscher et al. 2010a).
-Midinfrared observational evidence of this silicate cloud feature is catalogued in Suárez & Metchev (2022), which measured the strength of silicate absorption at 8-11 μ m in 69 L dwarfs across spectral type L0-L8.
-They found evidence for silicate clouds across the L spectral sequence while also noting that this feature disappears upon entering the T spectral type (around T2).
-Despite theoretical predictions of photospheric alkali metal (KCl, Na2S) and sulfide (MnS, ZnS) clouds in T dwarfs (e.g., Morley et al. 2012), they generally exhibit cloudless photospheres with the potential for the same silicate clouds to be forming in deeper, unobservable parts of the atmosphere (see Kirkpatrick 2005; Line et al. 2015, 2017; Calamari et al. 2022).
+A similar phenomenon occurs with iron, magnesium, and silicon at the transition into the mid-L (L4-L6) regime.
+The FeH and CrH absorption features that shape early- to mid-L spectra begin to weaken with the appearance of iron and magnesiumsilicate clouds-most notably, forsterite (Mg2SiO4) and enstatite (MgSiO3), the Mg-rich endmembers of olivine and pyroxene, respectively (Burrows & Sharp 1999; Lodders & Fegley 2002, 2006; Lodders 2010; Visscher et al. 2010a).
+Mid-infrared observational evidence of this silicate cloud feature is cataloged in the work of Suárez & Metchev (2022), who measured the strength of silicate absorption at 8-11 μ m in 69 L dwarfs across spectral types L0-L8.
+They found evidence for silicate clouds across the L spectral sequence, while also noting that this feature disappears upon entering the T spectral type (around T2).
+Despite theoretical predictions of photospheric alkali metal (KCl and Na2S) and sulfide (MnS and ZnS) clouds in T dwarfs (e.g., Morley et al. 2012), they generally exhibit cloudless photospheres with the potential for the same silicate clouds to be forming in deeper, unobservable parts of the atmosphere (see Kirkpatrick 2005; Line et al. 2015, 2017; Calamari et al. 2022).

 Accordingly, if we want to understand and accurately model the chemistry of UCDs, we must first understand the thermochemical processes behind condensate (i.e., cloud) formation.
-In order to check these thermochemical cloud predictions, a useful starting point is studying L dwarf spectra where we can test theory against observation, making L dwarf chemical benchmarks a prime target of study.
+In order to check these thermochemical cloud